-We derive our net sales primarily from sales of Internet-related communication products, principally broadband and dial-up modems and other communication products, to retailers, distributors, Internet Service Providers and Original Equipment Manufacturers.
+We derive our net sales primarily from sales of Internet-related communication products, principally broadband and dial-up modems, wireless products, and other communication products, to retailers, distributors, Internet Service Providers and Original Equipment Manufacturers.
 We sell our products through a direct sales force and through independent sales agents.
-Our employees are primarily located at our headquarters in Boston, Massachusetts and our sales office in the United
+Our employees are primarily located at our headquarters in Boston, Massachusetts, and we also rent a small sales office in the UK.

-Kingdom.
 We are experienced in electronics hardware, firmware, and software design and test, regulatory approvals, product documentation, and packaging; and we use that experience in developing each product in-house or in partnership with suppliers who are typically based in Asia.
 Electronic assembly and testing of the Company's products in accordance with our specifications is typically done in China.

 For many years we performed most of the final assembly, test, packaging, warehousing and distribution at a production and warehouse facility on Summer Street in Boston, Massachusetts, which had also engaged in firmware programming for some products.
-On June 30, 2006 we announced our plans to move most of our Summer Street operations to a dedicated facility in Tijuana, Mexico commencing approximately September 1, 2006, and we have since implemented that plan.
-In August 2006 we signed a lease for a 35,575 square foot manufacturing and warehousing facility in Tijuana, Mexico with an initial lease term from October 2006 to May 2007, with five two-year options thereafter.
-In February, 2007 we renegotiated the first renewal term and signed a one-year extension starting in May 2007, with five two-year options thereafter.
-We signed a one-year extension starting in May 2007, with one one-year option for a smaller facility for lower cost.
-We received verbal approval from the landlord and expect to sign another extension ending April 30, 2011.
+On June 30, 2006 we announced our plans to move most of our Summer Street operations to a dedicated facility in Tijuana, Mexico.
+In August 2006 we signed a lease for a 35,575 square foot manufacturing and warehousing facility in Tijuana, Mexico.
+In March 2009 we signed a one-year lease with one one-year option for a smaller facility for lower cost.
+During the second quarter of 2010 Zoom chose to exercise its one-year option to stay in this facility through April 30, 2011.

 Since 1983 our headquarters has been near South Station in downtown Boston.
 Zoom historically owned two adjacent buildings which connect on most floors, and which house our entire Boston staff.
 In December 2006 we sold our headquarters buildings to a third party, with a two-year lease-back of approximately 25,000 square feet of the 62,000 square foot facility.
 Our net sale proceeds were approximately \$7.7 million of which approximately \$3.6 million was repaid to our mortgage holder, eliminating the mortgage debt from our balance sheet.
 Our lease expired in December 2008, and we signed a lease extension in January 2009 that commits us for at least 2 years.
 On January 1, 2009 we reduced our leased Boston space from 25,000 square feet to 14,400 square feet with an increase in rent per square foot, resulting in a savings in 2009 of \$54,000.
-The January 2009 lease can be cancelled as of December 2011 with 6 months notice.
-We are currently in discussion with our landlord for a reduction in our current rent.
+The January 2009 lease was amended in May 2010, lowering our rent per square foot and extending the lease to April 30, 2016, with the right of either Zoom or the landlord to cancel the lease after December 1, 2011 with 6 months notice.